Estimates and Influence

 It does not follow, however, that the impact which the estimate may make upon the Mr. "C"s will in itself cause the defeat of the dissenting Mr. "B"s.
 What it will do is to force the Mr. "B"s to put forth a better effort.
 This will stimulate the Mr. "A"s themselves to better effort.
 At a minimum, the intelligence estimate will have made its contribution in the way it promoted a more thorough and enlightened debate and a higher level of discourse within the high policymaking echelon.
 At a maximum it may have denied a wrong-headed Mr. "B" an easy triumph.

-Lastly the charge of irrelevant.
-This rested upon the fact that the foreign policy decision was going to have to be made on the basis of a domestic consideration, something about which the estimate is wholly—and properly—mute.
-But it is just possible that the domestic consideration is not all that important and that the national interest is not really being served by this sort o£ deference to it.
+Lastly, the charge of irrelevant.
+This rested upon the fact that the foreign policy decision was going to have to be made on the basis of a domestic consideration, something about which the estimate is wholly--and properly--mute.
+But it is just possible that the domestic consideration is not all that important and that the national interest is not really being served by this sort of deference to it.
 It may be that the estimate helped the policy people to reach this new appreciation of the national interest.
 Hence, even if the decision I am talking about gets made in conformity with the wish of the domestic pressure group, maybe the next such decision will not.